 The MCG is carbon neutral – it offsets emissions.

-The MCG is also home to the National Sports Museum.
+The MCG is also home to the Australian Sports Museum.

 The National Sports Museum at the MCG houses Australia’s largest collection of sporting memorabilia.
 It has fantastic interactive zones, 3D holograms, and collector’s items from the Olympics, AFL, cricket and horse racing.